buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 * `max_brightness` is the maximum brightness you want the LEDs to be able to reach, from 0 to 255.
 I used 50 as my initial value because I didn't want to risk popping the fuse.
 * `"pin"` was set to `"A3"` because that's the `LED_DATA` pin in my STM32.

 Pretty simple right?
 I did all of that, and when I flashed my board all my keys were super bright, and they were white but quickly faded into red and remained there.
 "That's a weird default" I said to myself, but I didn't think much more of it, until I tried pressing keys and the keyboard would not respond.
 This meant that the LEDs were pulling too much current and so the STM32 was not being properly powered, so I removed all the LEDs except the status LEDs while I tried to diagnose why they were pulling so much juice.
-With only the 3 LEDs active, the LEDs would start red (which was the supposed default for QMK, not white) and keyboard would function normally.
+With only the 3 LEDs active, the LEDs would start red (which was the supposed default for QMK, not white) and the keyboard would function normally.
 I tried changing the brightness value to something lower, but the keys remained at the same brightness, even when I set it to zero.
 Strange...
 Apparently LED brightness is stored in the keyboard's EEPROM (I'll get to explaining the EEPROM in a sec), so I tried clearing the EEPROM by assigning the `EE_CLR` key to my ESC key, and that didn't seem to do anything.
 Bizarre...
 When I tried to set colors on my LEDs via code in the `keymap.c`, the LEDs remained red.
 Very suspicious...
 I spent an entire afternoon trying to solve this, but no luck.

 Defeated, I decided the next step would be to ask in the QMK Discord server (a last resort for me because I hate joining Discord servers, but that's a rant for another day...).
 After explaining my issue, someone brought up that the LED driver defaults to bitbang mode for the WS2812 driver.
 This normally isn't an issue, however the code compiled by GCC 15 for the STM32F072 is slightly different from previous GCC versions, which mess with the timings of the LED data.
 Switching the driver to PWM mode by adding `"driver": "pwm",` to the `"ws2812":` section of the JSON, creating a config.h file with:
 ```